techindicium/code-challenge/README.md

 docker-compose up
 ```

+You can find the credentials at the docker-compose.yml file

 ## Final Instruction

 You can use any language you like, but keep in mind that we will have to run your pipeline, so choosing some languague or tooling that requires a complex environment might not be a good idea.